jbeck018/howlerops/frontend/CLOUD_SYNC_IMPLEMENTATION.md

 ## License

-Part of SQL Studio - see main project license.
+Part of Howlerops - see main project license.

 ---

 ## Summary

-This implementation provides enterprise-grade cloud sync for SQL Studio's Individual tier:
+This implementation provides enterprise-grade cloud sync for Howlerops's Individual tier:

 ✅ **2,000+ lines** of production-ready TypeScript code ✅ **Type-safe** with comprehensive interfaces